harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scanner-reference.md

 <StoSettingFailOnSeverity />

-### Settings
+### Settings+-

 You can use this field to run the Snyk scan with additional options.

 ### Show original CVSS scores overridden by Snyk security policies

-You can configure the Snyk step to show the original score when a Snyk security policy overrode the CVSS score for an issue.
+You can configure a Snyk step to show the original score when a Snyk Enterprise security policy overrode the CVSS score for an issue.
+You can see this information in **Issue Details**:

   ![Security override in Security Tests](../static/sto-7041-override-in-security-tests.png)

+  This feature is supported for `snyk container` and `snyk test` scans only.

   To enable this behavior, add the setting `ingest_tool_severity` and set it to `true` in the Snyk ingestion step.
-This behavior occurs only for Snyk scans that ran with this setting enabled, and only for issues where the score was overridden due to a Snyk policy.
+With this setting enabled, the Snyk step processes the relevant data for issues with overridden severities.

   <Tabs>
      <TabItem value="Visual" label="Visual" default>